-Mistake: Creating general content for all social media platforms.
+Mistake: Creating general content for all social media platforms

 Your recruitment team chose the right targeting, selected creative, created a budget, and launched a social media campaign.
 After all of that effort, it's time to sit back and let the referrals roll in, right?

-Patient response rates are better when:
+Patient response rates and retention are better when:

-Ads are properly targeted and transportation support is offered, if available.
-If your ads are bringing in patients who conclude that they live too far from research sites, make sure any mile radius targeting is properly set up in your ads.
+- Ads are properly targeted and transportation support is offered, if available.
+If your ads are bringing in patients who conclude that they live too far from research sites, make sure a specific mile radius targeting is properly set up in your ads.
 If the trial is offering any support for travel, such as reimbursements for gas or even plane or train tickets, make sure patients are familiar with all of these options before declining the opportunity.

-[H3] Mistake: Neglecting the creative piece.
+Mistake: Neglecting the creative piece

-Even with the most robust database of patients and expert ad targeting, chances are, patients won't respond to clinical trial ads that don't pique their interest.
+Patients won't respond to clinical trial ads that don't pique their interest.
 But while there may be certain creative trends that typically perform well in a campaign, the best way to find out what will work for a given clinical trial is to run effective A/B tests.

 Also called split tests, this marketing approach allows patient recruitment teams to identify the creative options that perform best.
 How this is defined may vary as the clinical trial progresses.
-At first, an ad may seem to perform well because it has a low cost per click, but it could turn out later that few patients who clicked on the ad ultimately joined the trial.
+At first, an ad may seem to perform well because it has a low cost per click, but it could turn out later that a few patients who clicked on the ad ultimately joined the trial.

 We believe that almost all clinical trial recruitment strategies require a diverse approach that reaches patients both through advertising channels as well as through groups or individuals that are trusted and familiar.
 Members of our partner network share both educational materials to answer common questions and concerns about clinical trials, as well as spread the word about research opportunities with communities that already trust them.